advanced-computer-lab-2023/khaleha-ala-alah-Clinic/README.md

 in this readme file you will be provided with all the screenshots  from postman and from the website as a frontend system

+## Code Style 📜

+The code style is enforced using eslint and prettier.
+The code style is enforced using pre-commit hooks and pre-commit github action.

 ## *Tech/Framework Used*

 *Frontend:*